blieberman/monitoring-control/README.md

 # monitoring-control
-Disable and enable monitoring notifications for a particular Nagios host
+Disable and enable monitoring notifications for a particular Nagios host...this is great for deploys in an environment that is sensitive to monitoring.

 ##Usage:
 ```